getodk/docs/README.md

 It can take a long time to build the Docker image, but you only need to do this once.

 **Windows users**
  * All commands should be run in an elevated PowerShell window.
-Right click on PowerShell and select the "Run as administrator" option.
+Right-click on PowerShell and select the "Run as administrator" option.
 NOTE: when running as an administrator PowerShell will default to the Windows directory.
 You will need to use the "cd" (Change Directory) command to navigate to a directory that you want the ODK-X documentation files to be located.
  * Ensure Docker is running by checking your system tray.
 If Docker is not running, launch "Docker for Windows" app and wait until a notification confirms that Docker is running.

 ### Building and serving the docs locally